Skip to content

 API Reference Overview

-Legiqo GmbH's CheckName Partner API exposes one primary decision endpoint and supporting endpoints for B2B integrations:
+Legiqo GmbH's CheckName Partner API exposes one lean primary decision endpoint, one convenience orchestration endpoint, and supporting endpoints for B2B integrations:

 • POST /v1/name/assessment